olivkoch/applied-science-handbook/delivering-for-the-product/10x-things.md

 1. Build an inspiring, world-changing vision.
 This vision must cristalize itself into a concrete product vision.
 2. Derive milestones through backprop.
 Build a DAG.
 3. Make your workplace a (healthy) marketplace

-It does not really matter to be late as long as you are on the right path (see: Slow is smooth, smooth is fast).

 If you do this, two things happen: